When Fire Strikes

 - Learn how to treat burns, especially hot liquid burns.

 - Try to stop the burning process.
 Pull the victim away from the fire.
-If clothes are burning, drop, roll or wrap him/her in a blanket.
+If clothes are burning, drop, roll or wrap them in a blanket.

 - If it is an electrical burn, turn the power off before you offer assistance.
 Use a blanket or protective clothing before touching the person to avoid becoming a victim yourself.

 - Hold the burn area under running water for 5-10 minutes.
 The skin will continue burning if it is not cooled for that length of time.
-Also, never put butter, petroleum jelly, or any ointment on the burn.
-These ?remedies will make the injury worse.
+Never put butter, petroleum jelly, or any ointment on the burn.
+These "remedies" will make the injury worse.

 - Try to keep the victim calm until emergency help arrives.

 America's eating habits are changing.
 We are selecting foods with less fat and cholesterol, but this has also created a fire danger.
 Many commercial kitchens have switched from cooking with animal fats such as lard to using vegetable oils in fryers.
 Vegetable oils burn hotter than animal fat, so vegetable oil fires are hotter and more difficult to extinguish.
 If you are using vegetable oil in your fryers, make sure your fire suppression system and fire extinguishers are designed to put out these hotter fires.